EU Licensed4.8/5

 Usage & Dosage

-For Diamicron MR, the usual starting dose is 30 mg once daily taken with breakfast.
-The dose may be increased in increments of 30 mg at intervals of at least four weeks, based on blood glucose and HbA1c response, up to a maximum of 120 mg once daily.
-Some patients may require 60 mg once daily as an effective maintenance dose.
+For Diamicron MR (modified release): starting dose is 30 mg once daily with breakfast, which may be increased in increments of 30 mg at intervals of at least 4 weeks to a maximum of 120 mg once daily.

 Side Effects